Essenceia/ethernet-physical-layer/README.md

 ## Quickstart

+I would recommend checking out the latest stable tag.

+Pre-requisite :
 Have a working version of `verilator` installed and follow the [instructions set the path to your simulators vpi library](/tb/README.md#vpi).